 If you want to be perfectly sure you should hire some lawyer to check the contract – the Czech law can differ from others (and it differs according to our experience!)

 5.)
-Your relocation to Czech
+Your relocation to the Czech Republic

 So what is next?
 When you come to the Czech Republic you will have to arrange many small things and details/administrative by yourself.

 We know that every nationality has different needs.
-Non EU nationalities have to arrange some administrative at Immigration department.
+Non-EU nationalities have to arrange some administrative at Immigration department.
 You will also probably need…

 - public transportation ticket